qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 and transmits it to the client.
 The server has the freedom to choose any of its sending uniflows to transmit this frame.
 In the provided situation, the server sends its packets on its sending uniflow 2 (and the client will thus receives this packet on its receiving uniflow 2).

-Similarly, by looking at
-{{examplempquic}} again, packets that were sent over a given uniflow (e.g., the "Response 2" packet on server's sending uniflow 1 with DCID D) can be acknowledged on another uniflow (here, client's sending uniflow 0 with DCID A) that does not correspond to the same underlying network to limit the latency due to (MP_)ACK transmissions on high-latency network paths and to enable the usage of unidirectional networks.
-Such scheduling decision would not have been possible in Multipath TCP {{RFC6824}} which must acknowledge data on the (bidirectional) path it was received on.
+Similarly, packets over a given uniflow might be acknowledged by (MP_)ACK frames sent on another uniflow that does not share the same network path.
+Looking at
+{{examplempquic}} again, the "Response 2" packet on server's sending uniflow 1 with DCID D using the LTE network is acknowledged by a MP_ACK frame received on an uniflow using the Wi-Fi network.

 Exchanging Addresses